The Ottawa Sands Park Trail is Just One Reason to Visit

 Fellow hikers were equipped with binoculars for birdwatching – something I would bring for a return hike (that, or a camera with a great zoom lens, although, sand.)

-At one point along the trail, there is a Bald eagle’s nest.
+At one point along the trail was spotted a Bald eagle’s nest.

 I had no idea they were so big!
 We didn’t see any movement in the area on our visit, but that would be another reason to bring those binoculars along.